-Much of our everyday humor falls into these categories.
-If you evaluate the stories or comments that you know against these categories you will be amazed at how much bad stuff you know and how much tongue biting you must practice to avoid telling a story or making a remark which might produce stress for some person.
+We can quickly see from this list that much of everyday humor falls into this category.
+If you honestly put the stories or comments that you know in these categories you will be amazed at how much bad stuff you know and how much tongue biting you have to practice to avoid telling a story or making a remark that can produce stress for some person.
 These kinds of stories or remarks cause personal conflicts and even lawsuits.
-Remember our goal is to have fun in the supply chain and its operations, enhance and build the team rather than to create problems.
+Remember our goal is to have fun in the supply chain and its operations that helps build the team rather than creating problems.